 By default, you get access to the “Free Sources Bundle,” which includes content from services like Fox, CBS, and Crackle (beware — these might have autoplay ads, but at least these services are free).
-Click every service you subscribe to (or every platform you want included in search), then click Save.
+Click every service you subscribe to (or every platform you want to be included in your search), then click Save.
 Next time you search, it will add in movies or shows from each of your selected platforms.
 When you choose a movie or show, Reelgood will offer you direct watch links for each selected platform to take you straight to your movie or show.

 So what about Netflix Roulette?

 Netflix Roulette was born in 2014 when 18-year-old Andrew Sampson (u/codeusasoft on Reddit) got tired of browsing Netflix in search of something new.
 So, he built a basic web app allowing users to choose a genre and a format (either movies or TV shows) before hitting the “Spin” button, which randomly selects something to watch that fits the search criteria.